‘L&HH’ Yung Joc Apologizes For Nasty Rant After His Daughter Calls Him Out — Watch

 This takes guts!
-‘L&HH’s Yung Joc is totally manning up and apologizing for a vile Instagram rant after Karlie Redd made some startling accusations about their former sex life.
+‘L&HH’s Yung Joc is totally manning up and apologizing for a vile Instagram rant against ex Karlie Redd.
 The ‘L&HH’ star is now saying he’s sorry after his own daughter called him out for acting foolish.

 “My daughter happened to see my post and was like ‘Dad, why you talking like that?’
 It took my daughter to tell me something like that to make me apologize to everyone who said, ‘Joc, you better than that,'” he revealed in an Instagram video Mar.
 23. “But I am human and I want to say I apologize.
 I’m in a better space.
 I know better and with that being said, I love you,” he closed out his message to fans.